Decision tree analysis: 5 steps with expected value

 Keep adding chance and decision nodes to your decision tree until you can't expand the tree further.
 At this point, add end nodes to your tree to signify the completion of the tree creation process.

-Once you’ve completed your tree, you can begin analyzing each of the decisions.
+Once you've completed your tree, you can begin analyzing each decision.

 4. Calculate tree values